 With more than one million print books in our collections, along with hundreds of thousands of ebooks, it can be hard to figure out where to begin.
 In this section, we’ll regularly take a deeper dive into the Library’s collections to learn a bit more, including exploring history through the items in our Heritage Library.
 We’ll also feature other topics that explore various aspects of our Library.
-All of the items linked below are either available for members to check out or viewable online.
+All of the items linked in the posts are either available for members to check out or view online.
 Enjoy!